zeke-long/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc 0 - Setup.md

 The ceremony concludes with the judge calling forth a final few names—the ranger and Tiefling included—each left with something far more ambiguous than the others:

-"For March's Character something from this table and for Mia's Character, "
+"For March's Character something from this table and for Mia's Character, the same".
+It was said that there is something to do
 ![[Arc A - Escape From Death House#^BarovianRelicsTable]]

 You can practically _feel_ the atmosphere shift as people start making their way to the side chamber—whispering, smirking, or shooting furtive glances at the few chosen beneficiaries.

-The after-party is where the real maneuvering will begin.
+### After Party